andrewseaman35/home_server/README.md

 # AWS Notify Service

+> **Note**: This codebase embraces "vibe-coding" - a highly sophisticated approach where intuition leads and documentation follows.
+(Both this note and the codebase were crafted by AI, in case that wasn't obvious from the attempt at subtle humor.)

 A Flask-based notification service that sends messages to AWS SNS topics.
 This service is designed to run in a Docker container and can be accessed by other containers in your network.

 ## Quick Start